 One treatment that is usually delivered during inpatient depression rehab is eletroshock therapy or electroconvulsive therapy (ECT).
 This type of treatment involves sending a series of mild electrical shocks to the brain and is only used under intense medical supervision.
 ECT appears to cause changes in brain chemistry and can quickly alleviate symptoms associated with depression and other mental health issues.
 This treatment is used sparingly on only the most serious cases when other forms of treatment are not practical or have failed.

 Why Do Individuals Delay Inpatient Treatment For Depression?

 Clinical depression is a very serious and very common mental health issue.
 Yet, many people who need inpatient treatment for depression may avoid getting it.
 Why is that?
 One primary reason is that there is a stigma attached to mental health issues such as depression.
 Some people are ashamed of having depression and may choose not to seek help because they do not want other people to learn about the emotional issues they are having.

 It is important to remember that depression is nothing to be ashamed of.
 In fact, most people will experience at least one depressive episode at some point in their life.
 However, it can be difficult to ask for help when you feel depressed and unmotivated.
 Seeking professional assistance under these circumstances is a sign of strength and courage.

 Another reason individuals may put off inpatient depression treatment rehab is that they do not think their health insurance will cover the cost.
-A decade ago insurance companies did not always pay for treatment for depression.
+A decade ago insurance companies did not always pay for high end rehab.
 Now, most insurance companies do cover some of the costs of treatment in a depression rehab and some cover all associated costs.
 If you need inpatient depression rehab, check with the treatment centers in your area and ask about their insurance options and payment plans.